markuryy/R-Pilot/DEPLOYMENT.md

 2. **OpenAI API Issues**
    - Verify your API key is correct in the root .env file
+   - If using Cloudflare rate limiting, check your OPENAI_API_BASE URL
    - Check backend logs for any API errors
    - Make sure containers have internet access
    - The backend container uses Google DNS (8.8.8.8) for reliable external access